-What are the legal definitions of harassment, stalking, and aggravated stalking in Nevada?
+What is the legal definition of stalking in Oklahoma?

 What types of orders are there?
 How long do they last?

 There are two types of stalking protective orders available.

 An emergency ex parte protective order is a short-term protection order that is granted because a judge decides it is necessary to protect you from immediate and present danger of stalking.
 It is granted after a hearing the same day you file the petition.
 This can be done without the stalker’s knowledge or presence at the hearing.
 This protective order will remain in effect until after a full hearing is conducted for the final order of protection, which usually takes place within 14 days.*

 A final protection order order can be issued only after a court hearing in which you and the stalker both have the right to be present and the right to present evidence.
 A final order can either: